 Costs and Length

-Many times, online nurse midwifery programs are comparably priced to – or even less expensive – than their campus-based counterparts.
-Length can vary more for online programs, as many are self-paced; students can finish as quickly (or slowly) as they want to.
+Online nurse midwifery programs are often comparably priced to – or even less expensive – than their campus-based counterparts.
+Length can vary more for online programs, as many are self-paced; students can finish as quickly (or slowly) as they want to (within the program’s guidelines, of course).
 The online MSN Nurse Midwifery program at the University of Cincinnati in Ohio can be completed in 24 months of full-time study.

 What Are the Admissions and Certification Requirements?